sudoBaymax/medai/README.md

-# medai
-Pipeline for testing medical image segmentation/annotation models in a realistic and parallel compute hospital infrastructure.

-# Test to see if git works on local file system

 # 🧠 Medical Image Segmentation Benchmarking Pipeline

 This repository contains the full Phase 1 pipeline for benchmarking state-of-the-art medical image segmentation models using DICOM/NIfTI data.
 The goal is to identify which model performs best for real-world hospital workflows, based on various medical imaging modalities (MRI, CT, Ultrasound, X-ray).